DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_distribution_platforms.md

 ## artist-/designer-run e-publishing projects

-In the last couple of years, there have been first attempts to create only small presses and book download stores for [artists' and designer's books](04_genres_of_publication.html): graphic designer James Bridle (who coined the term "new aesthetics") created the website "artistsebooks.org"  with freely downloadable epub-files by experimental writers and artists.
+In the last couple of years, there have been first attempts to create only small presses and book download stores for [artists' and designer's books](04_genres_of_publication.html): writer, artist and publisher, James Bridle (who coined the term "new aesthetics") created the website "artistsebooks.org"  with freely downloadable epub-files by experimental writers and artists.
 American contemporary artist and designer Paul Chan initiated the more commercial online press Badlands Unlimited that